 Two different rivers - 30 feet apart - flowing in opposite directions?

-Troy won the “worst place to find a leech” contest.
+Troy Gillenwater wins the “worst place to find a leech” contest.

-The tunneled bamboo thickets were very disorienting.
-Knowing the area’s large tiger population didn’t help.
+The tunneled bamboo thickets are very disorienting.
+Knowing of the area’s large tiger population doesn't help.

-Troy and porters hope they’re on the right trail.
+Troy Gillenwater and porters hope they’re on the right trail.

 95 #70 & #71

-The hot and tangled Rhododendron forests became oppressive.
+The hot and tangled Rhododendron forests becomes oppressive.

 The local children would stare at us for hours.
-Inbreeding was taking a toll in these isolated villages.
+Inbreeding has taken a toll in these isolated villages.

 95 #74 & #75

-The tribal people’s love for the Dalai Lama knew no bounds.
+The tribal people’s love for the Dalai Lama knows no bounds.

 I love this photo.
 Here our Lama rests in meditative peace.
 Next to him, exhausted, is our Communist Chinese military escort – Mr. Zang.
-Mr. Zang was conflicted.
-He couldn’t square the spiritual magic of Pemako, he witnessed thru the Lama, with his atheistic Communist beliefs.
+Mr. Zang is conflicted.
+He can't square the spiritual magic of Pemako, he witnesses through the Lama, with his atheistic Communist beliefs.